PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 These pictures are from one time when we went on the Spread Eagle II sailboat.
 It was Christmas day and we had a wonderful time.
 This is a run down of what we found on that and other trips on these boats : The drinks start (usually) as soon as they launched – pina coladas or rum punch (both with or without rum).
 Some boats do wait with the alcohol until after the snorkeling is done.

-The sail over to the first snorkel site is lovely, and they pull right up to a beautiful white sand island.
+The sail over to the first snorkel site is lovely, and they pull right up to the beautiful white sand island of Icacos.
 The crew gives a quick lesson on snorkeling, and gets you set up with snorkel gear that will fit you, and lets you off.
 You can snorkel or beach comb or just hangout on the boat.
 Ask the crew where the best/safest snorkeling is – we like to go a bit further out, away from where all the people are standing on, and damaging, the coral.
 The other snorkel boats all show up about the same time, so there are lots of people trying out the snorkeling all at once.
 We found that if we waited a little bit before going snorkeling, most people get tired quickly and return to the boat, so we get fewer people around.
 Or we just go early and quickly swim past the others.

 Lunch is served on the boats – usually a nice lunchmeat buffet with lots of fresh fruit.
 The boats all leave this first stop after lunch and make a quick move to another snorkel spot.
 This second spot is usually in open water – it was kind-of deep water, but they supply floaties to help you float if you are not confident of swimming.